(NJMVC) New Jersey Motor Vehicle Commission Practice Test

 Common mistakes include not stopping fully, not signaling, and speeding.
 Practice safe driving and know New Jersey’s road rules.
 Stay calm and focused during the test.
 Remember, examiners check your safety and driving skills, not trick you.

-What topics are covered in the NJMVC written knowledge test?
+How many questions are on the NJMVC written knowledge test?

-What should I bring on the day of my NJMVC test?
+What happens if I fail the NJMVC written test?